 Comcast: “We’re Slowing Down Traffic to BitTorrent Sites.”

 In October 2008, Comcast updated its terms of service to reflect what had long been rumored to be an unofficial company policy: customers who used an excessive amount of bandwidth – defined by Comcast in August 2008 as 250 GB or more per month – were subject to termination.
 To combat this excessive use, Comcast had been decelerating downloads through BitTorrent services.

 In effect, Comcast’s decision to slow down BitTorrent transmissions was an act that placed a higher priority on non-BitTorrent content than it placed on BitTorrent content.
-In other words, it violated the basic tenet of net neutrality.
+In other words, it violated the basic tenet of Net neutrality.

-Then, as now, however, adherence to net neutrality rules is purely voluntary since a set of rules is nowhere codified or even formalized as part of a standard of professional conduct.
 Comcast sued the FCC, and in March, 2010 a federal appeals court granted Comcast’s petition for review, vacating the FCC’s 2007 order.

 Was this a blow against net neutrality?
 Probably not: the court decision did not address the concept itself, but focused on the FCC’s legal authority to enforce it.
 The FCC had long assumed that Title I of the 1996 Telecommunications Act gave it jurisdiction in this area, but the court did not agree.